 Terms like positive and negatives are pretty meaningless here since whichever style works for you is going to have a positive benefit and, of course, in any situation there’ll be a little of both Towards and Away From motivation – the key is which ‘motivation direction’ works most effectively for you to get things done in a particular situation.

-(Incidentally, these two points are very important when it comes to motivating others.
+These two motivational styles are very important when it comes to motivating others.
 If your own motivational style is predominantly Towards, and this works excellently for you, you may be tempted to try to motivate everyone in the same way.

 But such a style might be completely inappropriate when it comes to motivating somebody whose motivational style is Away From!
 It’s also worth remembering that motivational style can vary quite significantly from one situation to another for any individual.
-(We explore how to use the two styles of motivation in our in-depth NLP Core Skills course.
+(We explore how to use the two styles of motivation in our in-depth NLP courses).

 Use Away From motivation for procrastination